-The study was conducted in.
-Bukwo District is a district in Eastern Uganda.
-The district headquarters are located at Bukwo, one of the two municipalities in the district.
-Bukwo District is bordered by Nakapiripirit District to the north, Amudat District to the northeast, the Republic of Kenya to the south, Kapchorwa District to the west and Bulambuli District to the northwest.
-The town of Bukwo, where the district headquarters are located is approximately 69 kilometers (43 mi), by road, northeast of Mbale, the nearest large city.
-The coordinates of Bukwo District are: 01 25N, 34 31E.
-Te district was created by act of parliament and started functioning on 1 July 2006.
-Prior to that, it was part of Kapchorwa District.
-Together with Kapchorwa District and kween District, it forms the Sebei sub-region, formerly known as Sebei District.
+The study was conducted in Kween District located in Eastern Uganda.
+The district headquarters is located in Binyiny, one of the town councils in the district.
+Kween District is bordered by Nakapiripirit District to the north, Amudat District to the north east, Kapchorwa District to the west and Bulambuli District to the northwest.
+Kween District is generally located in Sebei sub-region located along the slopes of Mt Elgon.
+The District was created by act of Parliament and started functioning on 1th July 2010.
+Prior to that, it was part of Kapchowra and Bukwo district.

+Kween District together with Kapchorwa District and Bukwo District forms the Sebei subregion, formerly known as Sebei District.